 Infection- pets fighting infections, or a lymph node draining a specific infected area of the body, might be enlarged.
 We diagnosed a case of Valley Fever in a dog once based on an enlarged popliteal lymph node.

 Cancer (Neoplasia)- pets with lymph node cancer (lymphoma, lymphosarcoma) will have an enlarged lymph node usually somewhere in its body.

 There are 4 peripheral lymph nodes you can palpate as part of a weekly health exam.
 We can demonstrate how to find them next time you bring your pet to us.
-(Thanks Doyle for being a good guinea pig for the photos).
-In most cases if you do not feel any lymph nodes that is OK because it means they are not enlarged.
+Thanks Doyle for being a good guinea pig for the photos!

 Submandibular are under the angle of the jaw.
 Use your thumb and index finger and palpate both at the same time.